Traditional Chinese Medicine

 Online Traditional Chinese Medicine Programs

-In the 2018-2019 academic year, 13 schools offered some type of traditional Chinese medicine and Chinese herbology program.
+In 2020-2021, 14 schools offered a traditional Chinese medicine and Chinese herbology program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|